-Avoid vanilla extract that lists either tonga beans or coumarin as ingredients.
-Tonga beans contain coumarin, which is an FDA-prohibited chemical.
+- Avoid vanilla extract that lists either tonka beans or coumarin as ingredients.
+Tonka beans contain coumarin, which is an FDA-prohibited chemical.

-Be careful if you’re having problems with insomnia and headaches.
-Using vanilla over a long period of time could make such difficulties worse.
+- Be careful if you’re having problems with insomnia and headaches.
+Using vanilla over a long period of time could make your troubles worse.

 A Quick Summary

 Vanilla is an orchid valued for its flavourful beans.
-While preparing the perfect environment and caring for a vanilla plant can be taxing at first, the hobby becomes easier once you get the hang of it.
-Vanilla fans are somewhat cursed with the years-long process of growing their own beans but lucky in the sense that vanilla is one of the safest spices to consume.
+Preparing the perfect environment and caring for a vanilla plant can be taxing but the hobby becomes easier once you get the hang of it.
+Vanilla fans are somewhat cursed with the years-long process of growing their own beans but lucky in the sense that vanilla is one of the safest and tastiest spices to consume.